GW Law Faculty Publications & Other Works

 Abstract

-In Mahmoud v.
-Taylor, the Supreme Court upheld a Free Exercise Clause claim by parents in Montgomery County, Maryland, who sought to have their children (grades K–5) be excused from readings that contain LGBTQ characters and themes.
+Mahmoud v.
+Taylor represents an extraordinary departure from long-standing constitutional norms about the rights of parents of children in public schools.
+In Mahmoud, the Supreme Court upheld a Free Exercise Clause claim by parents in Montgomery County, Maryland, who sought to have their children (grades K–5) excused from readings that contain LGBTQ characters and themes.
 The majority opinion by Justice Alito rests on a highly controversial reading of Wisconsin v.
 Yoder and is driven by an assertion that the parents’ religious beliefs would be undermined by the readings.
-Mahmoud represents an extraordinary departure from long-standing constitutional norms about the rights of parents of children in public schools.

 Part I of the paper provides the doctrinal and historical backdrop to Mahmoud, which reflects the acute tension between a once-narrow understanding of Yoder and the post-Obergefell backlash against normalization of life for LGBTQ people.

-Part III explores various ways that Mahmoud may immediately affect public-school decisions about curriculum.
-The principal vehicle for analysis is a new, post-decision regulation in Montgomery County on “Curriculum Transparency and Requests to be Excused from Instruction.”
-As this regulation reveals, school districts are now under great pressure to design and implement protocols for parents to receive notice and opt their children out of objectionable readings.
-These policies will disrupt the process of public education and in some cases alter its content considerably.
+Part III explores ways that Mahmoud creates pressure on school districts to design and implement protocols for parents to opt their children out of objectionable readings.
+The principal vehicles for analysis are a new, post-decision regulation in Montgomery County on “Curriculum Transparency and Requests to be Excused from Instruction,” and data drawn from its implementation in the first half of the 2025-26 academic year.
+These policies will disrupt the process of public education and in some cases may alter its content considerably.
 In the wake of Mahmoud, education for life in a pluralistic democracy will suffer.

 GW Paper Series